Ascent of White Mountain Peak on 2013-08-19

 On the day of the climb we were hoping to leave at 05:00, but when we awoke there was still near-complete cloud cover with thunder-clouds and lightning flashes from the previous evening’s storms, so we waited another hour to confirm it was clearing before driving off.

 After a quick breakfast and bag-packing at the trailhead we set off in much better weather at 08:00.
 We made quick progress – the trail is a dirt road all the way after all - taking about 45 minutes to reach the Barcroft White Mountain Research Station.
 After peeking at the sheep in the pens we continued up the steepish slope behind the research centre for about 15 minutes until we reached an old telescope and a tectonic plate monitor.
 This is where you get your first clear view of the mountain itself.
 A brief descent followed, before a long flat section that led to the base of a short, but steep climb.
 To our disappointment as soon as we got to the top of this climb we realised how large the descent to the col is, we lost more height than we had gained on the ascent just a short time before!
 After that a number of switchbacks led us up the final 1,300 or so feet to the summit.
 The tedium of these was relieved by watching some military planes directly overhead performing air-to-air re-fuelling manoeuvres, which were fascinating to watch.
 We did begin to feel the altitude on this last section, but since the path follows an old road, it was never particularly strenuous.
-This was much appreciated.
 At the summit there is another research building with a benchmark embedded in a rock behind it.
 There was a covering of snow, presumably the result of the storms of the previous couple of days.
 We had some great views from the top, but the cloud began to roll in as we started to leave.
 The walk back to the trailhead took about 3 hours, there were rolls of thunder all around us, but we managed to stay dry until the final 15 minutes when our luck ran out and we suffered a serious soaking.

 Total hiking time including summit stay of 8 hours, but you could do it much faster if acclimatised/acclimated, weren't hiking with children or used a mountain bike!